-The instructor lists the remaining requirements on the "Incomplete Grade Report Form" and a copy is provided to the student and Department Chairperson.
-When the requirements are met and evaluated, the instructor submits the incomplete grade report form with the appropriate grade to the University Registrar's Office.
+The instructor provides the list of remaining requirements to the student and Department Chairperson.
+When the requirements are met and evaluated, the instructor submits the grade to the University Registrar's Office in order to remove the "I."

 Unless an earlier deadline is stipulated by the instructor of the course, the incompletes in graduate-level courses must be completed by the end of two consecutive semesters which excludes the summer session, otherwise a grade of "F" will be recorded.